apnadkarni/blt/doc/treeview.rst

   **-activebackground** *colorName*
     Sets the background color for active entries.
-A node is active when the mouse passes over it's entry or using the **activate** operation.
+A node is active when the mouse passes over its entry or using the **activate** operation.

   **-activeforeground** *colorName*
     Sets the foreground color of the active node.
-A node is active when the mouse passes over it's entry or using the **activate** operation.
+A node is active when the mouse passes over its entry or using the **activate** operation.

   **-activeicons** *images*
     Specifies images to be displayed for an entry's icon when it is